 The Open Supervised Device Protocol (OSDP) is an access control communication protocol recently adopted by the Security Industry Association (SIA) to improve interoperability among access control and security products.
 It is currently in the process of becoming an IEC international standard (IEC Committee Draft Version 60839-11-5).

 Compared to its Wiegand predecessor, the emerging OSDP standard offers:

-- More Security: OSDP protects readers against hacking with Secure Channel – using AES-128 encryption.
+- More Security: OSDP v2 with Secure Channel protects readers against hacking using AES-128 encryption.

 - More Functionality: OSDP uses 2 wires instead of 10+, allows for multi-drop installation, supervises connections to indicate reader malfunctions, is scalable to connect more field devices, and more.